Random Acts of Kindness grants Gibraltar

 Gibraltar American Chamber of Commerce: We donated a prize to The Gibraltar-American Chamber of Commerce and the Gibraltar Federation of Small Businesses (GFSB) Women in Enterprise’s competition.
 The competition for young people aged 12-18 years celebrates the election of Kamala Harris as the first female Vice President of the United States of America.

 JM Memorial Foundation: Together with the PJI Foundation we are funded a pilot project to help young people in Gibraltar with mental health problems integrate into the community.
-The charity will build a needs-profile for each individual and arrange targeted support from qualified practicioners in areas such as education, employment, psychological counselling, and social integration into the community.
+The charity will build a needs-profile for each individual and arrange targeted support from qualified practitioners in areas such as education, employment, psychological counselling, and social integration into the community.

 Gibraltar Rotary Club: We donated over £2,000 towards the purchase of a portable ultrasound scanner and trolley which will be used by the Renal Unit at St Bernard’s Hospital in Gibraltar to provide better treatment and avoid more stressful procedures for dialysis patients.
 The donation supports the efforts of the Gibraltar Rotary Club, who have raised the remaining amount required to purchase the scanner through their community fundraising initiatives.